symfony/symfony-docs/configuration/front_controllers_and_kernel.rst

      http://localhost/index.php/some/path/...

 As you can see, this URL contains the PHP script to be used as the front controller.
-You can use that to easily switch to a custom made front controller that is located in the ``public/`` directory.
+You can use that to switch to a custom made front controller that is located in the ``public/`` directory.

 .. seealso::